-Endowed in 1997 in memory of Thomas L. McGrew (L’70), income from the fund is be used to support the purchase of library materials in the area of first amendment and advertising law.
+Endowed in 1997 in memory of Thomas L. McGrew (L’70), this fund support the purchase of library materials in the area of first amendment and advertising law.

-Established in 1988, this endowed fund is to be used to support the purchase of library materials relating to the topic of Talmudic law.
+Established in 1988, this endowed fund supports the purchase of library materials relating to the topic of Talmudic law.

-The income from this endowment fund is to be used to award $100 to the winner.
-Remaining income is to be used to purchase books in the field of real property and real estate transactions.
+The income from this endowment fund is used to award $100 to the winner.
+Remaining income is used to purchase books in the field of real property and real estate transactions.